Vexfrow/CSSExtraction/README.md

 ## Known problem

 Some request made by the "victim" may indefinitely remain pending.
-I'm not planing to fix it for the moment.
+I'm not planing to fix it for now.

 A solution to this problem is to restart the server and use the `-s` flag with the characters that have already been exfiltrated